maclavijo/Kitchenware-Project/README.md

 ## Problem description

 The objective of this project is to classify images from kitchenware set.
 There are cups, glasses, knifes, spoons, forks and plates.
-There are 5 different ML models and the model with best performance will be chosen.
+There are 5 different ML models and the model with best performance will be chosen.<br>
+This machine learning project uses transfer learning.
+The arquitecture used is Xception model and it uses the pre-trained ImageNet weights.
+The test images are images that the model hasn't seen and the output shows the probabilities associated to 6 different classes

 The original data can be found in kaggle.com/competitions/kitchenware-classification/data.
 The image folder and required files have been already added to the GitHub repository https://github.com/maclavijo/Kitchenware-Kaggle.